Understanding Procrastination with ADHD

 I have included Seven Super Strategies &

-a BONUS five more to help with this challenge
+a BONUS five more to help with Understanding Procrastination and ADHD

 1. Finding it hard to know where to start the activity: This is particularly common in written tasks e.g. “Write what you did on the weekend” is too broad a task.
 Give more specific parameters such as “What did you do on Saturday morning?”
 In Secondary it may be to choose a chronic disease to research and you may need to give them a choice of two diseases.